LSDBC/Economics/content/Lecture Notes/Topics in Macroeconomics II. Expectations and Optimal Policy (Marcet).md

 > These lecture notes were originally prepared for the *Topics in Macroeconomics II.
 Expectation and Optimal Policy* course offered by Albert Marcet in the MRes in Economics program at Universitat Pompeu Fabra during the Spring 2025 term.
 The content is primarily derived from my personal notes.
 Many of the mathematical derivations were worked out as exercises and, therefore, may contain inaccuracies.

 This course explores modelling approaches to expectations, and the corresponding optimal policies in dynamic economies.
+The two main sections of the notes reflect this structure.

 ## Expectations
 ### History of Rational Expectations

 Older approaches simply specified expectations as a fixed function of current and past variables.
 Assuming inconsistent expectations to the model's implication is the most disappointing feature of non-rational expectations.
 The crisis of Classical Keynesian models occurred in the 70s with the failure of the classical Phillips Curve to predict a positive correlation between inflation and unemployment.
 With rational expectations (hereafter, RE), instead, agent's predictions coincide with objective predictions, as the model's natural predictive output.
 As aid, this also implies that expectations are enforced by the model itself: there is no additional degrees of freedom to test the model predictions against specifications of expectations.
 Sure enough, the Classical Keynesian models had an excessive, basically infinite amount of degrees of freedom, with maximized explanatory power and minimized predictive power.
 At that time, RE was a welcome methodological innovation, as it avoided arbitrary model specifications.